richonguzman/LoRa_APRS_Wx_Station/README.md

 ____________________________________________________

-Some code from Patric TK5EP https://github.com/tk5ep/WX-station-LoRa-WiFi was used for controlling the RS485 sensors
+Some code from _Patrick TK5EP_ with his great repository https://github.com/tk5ep/WX-station-LoRa-WiFi was used for controlling the RS485 sensors

 ____________________________________________________